 That was a lie he could tell without revealing anything else.

 The Captain stared off across room, where half a dozen other detectives worked at their own desks, and a dozen other desks behind empty chairs were cluttered.

 “What book would be so important that she would risk her own life, . . . or the life of her child?”

-It was not a question he expected and Jim answered reflexively, “Gone With the Wind—“ and stopped at that.
+It was not a question he expected and Jim answered reflexively, “Gone With the Wind,“ and stopped himself at that.

-Captain Russo looked down at him now, with the face of his boss.
+Captain Russo looked down at him, but with the face of his boss.
 “But I don’t suppose that would disqualify you from the case.
 The Gateskeeper would have already highlighted the request.”